 Peanut Butter And Jelly Sandwich With Low Fat Milk

 Pre-workout nutrition isn’t as simple as taking in food before a workout.
-You have to know why you’re taking the food and whether it will benefit you and your goals, not to mention, should you eat before a workout and what will benefit you more.
+You have to know why you’re choosing specific food and whether it will benefit you and your goals, not to mention, should you eat before a workout and what will benefit you more.

 Both approaches have their advantages and disadvantages because eating before assures you of energy while fasted exercise helps with muscle building.
 All you need is to determine your personal preference and go along with that.